Krishna7604/Blood_group_identification/README.md

 # Blood Group Identification System

 ## Overview
-The **Blood Group Identification System** is an innovative application that uses advanced machine learning and fingerprint analysis to predict a user's blood group.
+The **Blood Group Identification System** is an innovative application that uses deep learning and fingerprint analysis to predict a user's blood group.
 This non-invasive approach provides a quick and efficient alternative to traditional blood typing methods.

 ## Features
 - **Fingerprint Upload**: Users can upload their fingerprint images for analysis.
-- **AI-Powered Analysis**: The system uses a trained machine learning model to analyze fingerprint patterns and predict blood groups.
+- **AI-Powered Analysis**: The system uses a trained deep learning model to analyze fingerprint patterns and predict blood groups.
 - **User Authentication**: Secure login and signup functionality for users.
 - **Responsive Design**: The application is accessible on both desktop and mobile devices.
 - **Team and Project Information**: Learn more about the project and the team behind it.